WHAT YOU NEED TO KNOW:

 Protecting the food supply during a nuclear emergency

-Samples will be collected to determine protective action
+Samples will be collected to determine the extent of impacts

 Samples are being taken now to give us a baseline